kelvinleong/kelvinleong.github.io/_posts/2015-08-15-jellky-comments.markdown

 Note, it's recommended that to work on Unix/Linux though it's able to work on Windows (you have to cater for the compatiblity).

-If you want to add comments on your blog, please follow the below tutorial:
+If you want to add comment feature, please follow the below tutorial:

 ><http://www.tuicool.com/articles/Q32Mrmb>